ffittschen/dotfiles/README.md

 ```
 $ git clone https://github.com/ffittschen/dotfiles.git
 ```
+2. Accept installing the Command Line Developer Tools, in case git is not installed yet.
-1. Make sure to provide the storage location of Mackup.
+3. Make sure to provide the storage location of Mackup.
 (In my case, this is a private GitHub repo, so I have to clone it in this step)
-1. Run the `dots.sh` script.
+4. Run the `dots.sh` script.
 You can pass parameters to run just parts of the script:
 Run all:
 ```
 $ ./dots.sh all